DotTech/SkeletonSite/README.txt

 An example form page will now be displayed.

 Call /Home/Testing to run system tests.

+By default, the web logger is enabled so all logging are added to the SessionManager.SessionNotifications/SessionErrors collection and displayed on the website.
+This can be disabled in Configuration.xml (it's the logger at line 57)

 Known issue: cookies do not work in Chrome if you run the solution from the ASP.NET dev server (probably due to the port number)